Independent Contractor Contract

 • Confidentiality: Keeping sensitive information confidential.

-• Liability: Limits on liability for both parties.
+• Liability and Insurance: Details liability and insurance for both parties.

-An independent contractor needs certain tax forms to keep Uncle Sam happy:
+• Tax Forms: An independent contractor needs certain tax forms to keep Uncle Sam happy!

 • Form W-9: This form lets clients know the contractor's tax ID number.
 Give it to them upfront.